zimfw/zimfw/README.md

 Removed modules from `~/.zimrc`?
 Run:

-    zimfw clean-modules
+    zimfw uninstall

 Want to update your modules to their latest revisions?
 Run:

     zimfw update

 Want to upgrade `~/.zim/zimfw.zsh` to the latest version?
+Run:

     zimfw upgrade